SSL certificate, is it important?

 SSL certificate is important for online security

 An SSL certificate is important.
-SSL certificate, is it important?
-The information you send on the Internet is passed from computer to computer before reaching the destination server.
-Any computer in between you and that server can see your credit card numbers, usernames and passwords.
-Also other sensitive information too if it is not encrypted with an SSL (Secure Sockets Layer) certificate.
+The information you send on the Internet passes through multiple computers before reaching the destination server.
+Any computer in between you and that server can potentially see your credit card numbers, usernames, passwords, and other sensitive information if it is not encrypted with an SSL (Secure Sockets Layer) certificate.

-SSL is a standard technology behind establishing an encrypted connection between a web server (host) and a web browser (client).
-This connection between the two makes sure that all the data passed between them remain private and intrinsic.
+SSL is the standard technology for establishing an encrypted connection between a web server (host) and a web browser (client).
+This ensures that all data passed between them remains private and secure.

 So what is HTTPS?

-Every day we share our personal information with different websites whether it’s making a purchase or simply logging in.
-In order to protect the data transfer, a secure connection needs to be created.
+Every day we share personal information with websites — whether making a purchase or simply logging in.
+To protect this data, a secure connection is created using SSL and HTTPS.

-HTTPS or Secure HTTP is an encryption method that secures the connection between users’ browser and your server.
-This makes it harder for hackers to eavesdrop on the connection.
-You’ll see https: in the URL address bar of your browser, often with a little padlock icon.
+HTTPS (Secure HTTP) encrypts the connection between a user’s browser and your server, making it much harder for hackers to intercept data.
+You’ll see https:// in the URL address bar, often with a padlock icon.

-Each site is issued a unique SSL certificate for identification purposes.
-If a server is pretending to be on HTTPS, and it’s certificate doesn’t match, then most modern browsers will warn the user from connecting to the site.
+Each website receives a unique SSL certificate for identification purposes.
+If a server pretends to be on HTTPS but its certificate doesn’t match, modern browsers will warn users against connecting.

 Will SSL cost more and slow down my site?